-Change of rules for action against IAS, IPS, IFS pensioners aims to silence them, say ex-bureaucrats
+Change of rules for civil servants’ pensions aims to silence dissent, say ex-bureaucrats

-The move to usurp the power of states to withdraw pension unilaterally violates the principles of federalism, the Constitutional Conduct Group said.
+The move to usurp the power of states to withdraw pensions violates the principles of federalism, the Constitutional Conduct Group said.

-Over 90 former civil servants on Tuesday raised concerns about recent amendments made to the All India Services Rules, saying that the Centre wants to impose a complete ban on the right of retired civil servants to comment on public matters by threatening to withhold or withdraw their pensions.
+Over 90 former civil servants on Tuesday raised concerns about recent amendments to the All India Services Rules, saying that the Centre wants to impose a complete ban on the right of retired civil servants to comment on public matters by threatening to withhold or withdraw their pensions.

-On July 6, the Centre amended rules to take action against pensioners who were employed with the Indian Administrative Service, Indian Police Service, Indian Forest Service without having to wait for a reference from state governments if they are found guilty of a “grave misconduct” or convicted by court.
+On July 6, the Centre amended rules to take action against pensioners who were employed with the Indian Administrative Service, Indian Police Service, Indian Forest Service without having to wait for a reference from state governments if they are found guilty of a “grave misconduct” or convicted by a court.

 Officers for all the three services are hired by the Union government through a centralised process but are deputed in states based on the cadre they are assigned.